lyicy/flask-bootstrap-template/README.md

   the browser caching.
 - Add opengraph elements/twitter cards for blog entries
-- Integrate the development process for javascript frontend application with react.js, including unit tests with jest
+- Integrate the development process for javascript frontend application with react.js, inclnuding unit tests with jest
 - Add integration testing with gulp-webdriver or python selenium?
 - Add an admin page to actually make use of the login feature
 - Add a 'comments' feature, maybe combined with logins?